 By supplying data through the eclipse periods, the GOES-13/14/15 system addresses one of the major limitations which are eclipse and related outages.
 This change is possible due to larger spacecraft batteries.
 Outages due to KOZ will be minimized.
 Outages due to KOZ will be replaced by Stray-Light Zone outages and reduced by utilizing partial-image frames away from the sun and possibly stray-light correction via a Sensor Processing System (SPS) algorithm under development.
 Figure 4.25 shows why this correction is needed.

-With the new capability of data during previous outages comes the risk of allowing images contaminated with the energy of the sun to be produced.
-An image with artificial brightness temperature excursions up to 75 K (e.g. Imager band-2) may affect products.
+With the new capability of data comes the risk of producing images contaminated by the energy of the sun.
+An image with artificial brightness temperature excursions up to 75 K (e.g. Imager band 2) may affect products.
 To determine how much good data can be acquired, at the same time minimizing the amount of bad data, many scans were conducted during the eclipse period in 2010.

-While all Imager bands can be affected, the visible and shortwave (band-2) are affected the most.
+While all Imager bands can be affected, the visible and shortwave (band 2) are affected the most.
 There are investigations into the possibility of correcting these stray-light affected images before distribution via GVAR.